Eikinel/Cubic-Bezier-Curve/README.md

 # Cubic-Bezier-Curve
-Tool to create cubic Bezier curves based on the user's points positions, in C++ using SFML2-5-1.
+Tool to create cubic Bezier curves based on the user's points positions, in C++ using SFML-2.5.1.

 # How to use it ?
 You'll need the SFML library.
-I personnally used the 2.5.1 version.
+I personnally used the 2.5.1 version.\
+Clone the repo and compile sources.
+If you cannot run the binary file, consider visit the Getting Started from [SFML website](https://www.sfml-dev.org/tutorials/2.5/)\

-Clone the repo and compile sources : a 1280*720 window appear with a circle, generated with the Bezier object.
+When it's done, run the bin file: 1280x720 window appear with a circle, generated with the Bezier object.
-Also, the window listen to user's click and generate points, control points, anchor points and finally the Bezier curve by itself.
+The window listen to user's click aswell and generate points, control points, anchor points and finally the Bezier curve by itself.

 ![Screenshot](https://i.imgur.com/uVqBYSx.png)